-Where compliance is not technically possible or may require extraordinary measures due to the nature of the information and the intent of the Web page, a request for exception must be made.
-Lack of sufficient funding for any particular unit, department or college of the University would not be considered for an exemption.
+- Where compliance is not technically possible or may require extraordinary measures due to the nature or intent of the information resource, application or service, a request for exemption must be made.
+Lack of sufficient funding for any particular college, department, program, or unit of the University would not be considered for an exemption.

-Penn State has identified considerations and helpful hints for faculty, staff, and students that will assist in making all formal units' Web pages accessible in an academic setting: http://accessibility.psu.edu/
+Penn State has identified considerations and helpful hints for faculty, staff, and students that will assist in ensuring the accessibility of EIT maintained by University colleges, departments, programs, and units.
+Information is centrally located at http://accessibility.psu.edu/

 AD54 - Web Page Design and Image

 Effective Date: September 26, 2016